enyojs/enyo-dev/README.md

 The `-i, --interactive` option is a boolean indicating whether any given option should enter interactive-mode (if necessary) to receive user input to resolve a course of action that has multiple paths.
 If interactive mode is disabled it will fall back to a default path that varies by the command.

 The `--script-safe` option is a boolean indicating that the requested command should be executed in a manner that is safe for scripts and server environments.
 See [Scripts/Servers](#env-script) for more information.

+The `-v, --version` option simply prints the current version of the tools and exits.

 #### <a name="commands-config"></a>config - `enyo config`